lemarchandarnaud/sc-origins-merger/README.md

 	- If no merged origin is present, select all the origins that match the input agencys, authors and evaluation mode.
 Only the newest origin is kept for a given agency.
-So, `scomerger` merges these origins and a new origin is created with all arrivals and relocated (`LOCSAT` by default, magnitude is not yet updated for the moment).
+So, `scomerger` merges these origins and a new origin is created with all arrivals and relocated (`LOCSAT` by default).
-    - `scomerger` send a message to `scevent` to create the new origin in the database.
+    - `scomerger` send a message to `scevent` and `scmag` to create the new origin in the database and update magnitude.
 An `originreference` is created as well to associate the origin to the event. `scevent` selects also a new preferred origin.

 > **Note**
 >